50 Women in the Tech Industry Every Man Should Know

 TrustRadius’ report shows that female tech employees earn a lower wage, averaging at 94.6 cents for every dollar their male colleagues earn in the same position.
 In her paper, Marianne Bertrand suggests women are more likely to accept lower pay if it means they’ll have maternity leave, flexible hours, and the option to work-from-home.
 Whether or not women agree to lower wages in exchange for flexibility, more needs to be done to allow mothers working in tech to balance their family lives and professional lives.

 How Can We Encourage Women to Take Up STEM Careers?

 According to a 2018 study, women in tech impact teen girls to a greater extent than male STEM leaders affect teen boys.
 This shows that finding a successful female role model within the field could greatly impact a young girl’s decision to pursue a tech career in the future.

 Despite major female underrepresentation in tech, there are still many successful women paving the way for their successors.
 They fought, and are still fighting for a more inclusive and diverse industry all around the world.
 Their stories, though not too popular in the media, inspire and show that with a lot of hard work and determination, women can also succeed in this field.

 However, young girls aren’t the only demographic who can make a change.
 No matter what age, women from all over the world can follow their passions in technology.
-Education is now accessible to anyone willing to learn a new skill.
-Where there’s a will, there is always a way, and the amazing women on this list lead by example.
+Learning a new skill is within reach for anyone eager to expand their knowledge.
+When there’s determination, a path opens up, and the inspiring women mentioned here demonstrate this truth.

 We Need to Promote Diversity in the Tech Industry